 Series 11 - 2014 Winner: Ben Haenow

-He's now signed to Simon Cowell's record label Syco, and has recently released his debut album, which even has a duet with famous singer Kelly Clarkson on it.
+He signed to Simon Cowell's record label Syco, and released his debut album, which has a duet with famous US singer Kelly Clarkson on it.

 Series 10 - 2013 Winner: Sam Bailey

-Sam Bailey managed to score the first X Factor Christmas number one in three years with her single 'Skyscraper' in 2013, as well as giving birth to her daughter.
+Back in 2013, Sam Bailey scored the first X Factor Christmas number one in three years with her single, Skyscraper, as well as giving birth to her daughter.

 Series 9 - 2012 Winner: James Arthur

-James' debut single 'Impossible' became the fastest selling X Factor single of any X Factor winner, and sold over one million copies.
+James' debut single, Impossible, became the fastest selling X Factor single and sold over one million copies.

 Series 8 - 2011 Winner: Little Mix

-Little Mix were a group of singers who came together on the show to become the first band to win the competition.
+Little Mix are a group of individual singers who came together on the show to become the first band to win the competition.

-Since winning the show they have sold more than five million singles and scooped a fair few awards.
+Since winning the show they have sold more than 50 million albums and scooped a fair few awards.